A person who wants to use Coachview will need to be created as a user.

-This user gets a login name and a password and gets access to functions and modules.
-A user who logs in will see the different functions displayed in the menu.
-You can do this by assigning én or multiple user roles.
+This user gets a login name, creates his own password and gets access.
+A user who logs in will see the different menu items in the menu.
+What a user gets to see and what the user can do is controlled by assigning one or more user roles.
 A user is linked to a personal file.

 What is a module?